scorsi/Breeze/README.md

-# Kick
+# Yaul

 The name may change in the future.

 It is not ready for production uses.
 In hard development.

-## The idea behind Kick
+## The idea behind Yaul

-The idea behind Kick was to create something new and also learning how programming language works and how to do one.
+The idea behind Yaul was to create something new and also learning how programming language works and how to do one.
 Because in the future I would like to create my own language.

 I took inspiration of [Clojure](https://clojure.org/guides/learn/syntax), when I see this language I say to myself "Hum, I don't understand what is written right there".
 So I decided to do the same thing just for fun.

-## Why using Kick ?
+## Why using Yaul ?

-You probably don't want to use Kick.
+You probably don't want to use Yaul.

-Kick is an experimental language absolutly not verbose and also absolutly not self-explained.
+Yaul is an experimental language absolutly not verbose and also absolutly not self-explained.

-## What does Kick look like ?
+## What does Yaul look like ?

-I will compare Kick with C for better explaination.
-You will see that Kick is often lightweight and faster to write than C.
+I will compare Yaul with C for better explaination.
+You will see that Yaul is often lightweight and faster to write than C.

 ### Variable declaration